openshift/osde2e/docs/Addons.md

 - `ROSA_AWS_REGION` (we recommend setting this to `random`)
 - `ROSA_ENV` (set this to `integration`, `stage`, or `production` based on the environment the test is executing within).

+For an example build that tests an Addon on ROSA, search [this file](https://github.com/openshift/release/blob/master/ci-operator/jobs/openshift/osde2e/openshift-osde2e-main-periodics.yaml) for the configuration of `osde2e-stage-rosa-addon-prow-operator`.

 ### Addon Cleanup

 If your addon test creates or affects anything outside of the OSD cluster lifecycle, a separate cleanup action is required.
 If `ADDON_RUN_CLEANUP` is set to `true`, OSDe2e will run your test harness container a **second time** passing the argument `cleanup` to the container (as the first command line argument).